Skip to main content

 What Is Arthroscopy?

-Arthroscopy is a surgical technique that uses a small camera (arthroscope) and specialized instruments inserted through tiny incisions, allowing an orthopaedic surgeon to view, diagnose and treat problems inside a joint.
+Arthroscopy is a surgical technique that uses a small camera (arthroscope) and specialized instruments inserted through tiny incisions, allowing an orthopaedic surgeon to view, diagnose, and treat problems inside a joint.
 Because the incisions are small, there is minimal scarring compared to traditional open surgery.

 Why Arthroscopy Matters in Sports Medicine

 Athletes are especially vulnerable to joint injuries due to repetitive movements, collisions, and high-impact actions.
-Arthroscopy is widely used in sports medicine for both diagnosing and treating these issues with precision.
+Arthroscopy is widely used in sports medicine for diagnosing and treating these issues with precision.

-- Faster potential return to sport
+• Faster potential return to sport

-- Many outpatient procedures (or minimal stay)
+• Many outpatient procedures or minimal hospital stay

-- Shorter rehabilitation periods compared with open surgery
+• Shorter rehabilitation periods compared with open surgery

 Common Conditions Treated with Arthroscopy